 What kind of jobs are covered by Tier 2 licence?

-Tier 2 visa is caters only for highly skilled migrants: the Job has to be at or above NQF level 6 or NQF4 and on a shortage occupation list.
+Tier 2 visa caters only for highly skilled migrants: the Job has to be at or above NQF level 6 or NQF4 if on a shortage occupation list.

 Duration of the employment contract is not important – Tier 2 General licence covers both permanent staff and temporary contract staff.